GeorgieIsYourHomie/destination-recommendation-app/README.md

 ## License

 This project is licensed under the Open Data Commons Open Database License (ODbL).
-You are free to use and modify the project as long as you adhere to the terms of this license. https://opendatacommons.org/licenses/odbl/1-0/
+You are free to use and modify the project as long as you adhere to the terms of this license.
+ODbL License Details